antonioribeiro/laravel-installer/README.md

 ### Installed software

-In the process of installing the entire environment or just Laravel 4, this script will also try to install, if needed, the following applications in your system:
+In the process of installing the entire environment or just Laravel, this script will also try to install, if needed, the following applications in your system:

 * Apache2
 * PHP 5